microsoft/uprove-node-reference/README.md

 # U-Prove Node Reference Implementation

 This project provides a Node reference implementation of the Lite profile of the [U-Prove Specification 1.1 (Revision 5)](./doc/U-Prove%20Cryptographic%20Specification%20V1.1%20Revision%205.pdf).
-The [U-Prove technology](https://microsoft.com/uprove) enables the creation of unlinkable credentials which can encode attributes of any types, supporting selective subset disclosure.
+The [U-Prove technology](https://microsoft.com/uprove) enables the creation of unlinkable credentials which can encode attributes of any types, supporting selective subset disclosure; see the [U-Prove Technology Overview](./doc/U-Prove%20Technology%20Overview%20V1.1%20Revision%203.pdf) for more details.
 The Lite profile of the specification simplifies the implementation by limiting the feature set; namely it _does not_ support:
 * Device binding
 * Scope-exclusive pseudonyms
 * Presenting committed attributes